Find Your Perfect School

 A study abroad program is a great idea for most students.
 Almost all students realize how beneficial studying abroad can be and how it can enhance the overall college experience.

 By traveling internationally, you can build your resume or earn academic credits, step out of your comfort zone, gain a new perspective on life, and meet new people!

 Study abroad students discover more about themselves, their skills, and their interests.
 Thinking of all these perks could excite you, especially when you think about new foods to try, the different cultures waiting to be explored, the uniqueness of their people, the variety of fashion preferences, and the list goes on.

-But did you know that more employers favor professionals that had global exposure through their college programs?
-In support of this trend, the Senator Paul Simon Study Abroad Program Act of 2017 was crafted to enhance college study abroad program accessibility.
+But did you know that more employers favor professionals who have global exposure through their college programs?
+In support of this trend, the Senator Paul Simon Study Abroad Program Act of 2017 was crafted to enhance college study abroad programs and their accessibility.
 It was reviewed and forwarded to the Committee on Health, Education, Labor, and Pensions.

 Top Reasons Why You Should Study Abroad

 You can find a good job, improve your social life, and even find a great job abroad if you study overseas.
-Let’s explore the ultimate perks of studying abroad below:
+Let’s explore the ultimate perks of study abroad programs below:

 It lets you learn a new language.

 Learning a foreign language presents one of the biggest benefits of studying abroad, regardless of how extremely challenging it can be!
 Wouldn’t it be wonderful to go back home to your country with bilingual or multi-lingual skills?